ash0080/gun.doc.cn/User.md

 cb(userReference) (function) - Callback that is to be called upon authentication of the user.

-opt (object) - Option Object containing options for creation.
+opt (object) - Option Object containing options for authentiaction.
 (In gun options are added at end of syntax. opt is rarely used, hence is added at the end.)

 ### Return via Callback